Getting your offer accepted in a sellers market

 Consider switching your loan type to a conventional loan for a better chance of getting your offer accepted.

 Have Money for an Appraisal Gap

-In fast appreciating markets like we’re experiencing now, it’s common for the appraisal to come back at less than the accepted offer.
+In fast appreciating markets, it’s common for the appraisal to come back at less than the accepted offer.

 Some sellers might lower the contracted price and accept what it is, but not all will.

 In this case, if you have the cash to invest in the home to make up the difference between the appraised value and contract price, you might win the bid.

 You can put an appraisal gap in the contract (with your real estate agents help) to state that you’re willing to pay up to a certain amount beyond the appraised value.

 Only do this after doing your research though, knowing that the area is appreciating fast and that you aren’t investing more than you can afford.

 Related: What happens if the appraisal comes in lower than expected?

 The less you ask the seller for, the more likely they are to choose your bid.